Chicken jalfrezi

 125-250ml water

-Heat the oil in a large non-stick saucepan over a medium heat.
-Add the onions and stir for 3 minutes.
-Chop the tomatoes into cubes and chop the chillies.
-Cut the red pepper into medium-sized pieces and set aside.
-Once the onions are translucent, add the ginger and garlic and cook for 2 minutes.
+Heat the oil in a large, non-stick saucepan over a medium heat.
+Add the onions and stir for 3 minutes until translucent.
+Add the chopped ginger and garlic and cook for a further 2 minutes.

-Add the chopped chillies and tomatoes to the pan, followed by the ground turmeric, ground coriander, ground cumin and chilli powder.
-Stir well.
-Add 50ml of water and cook for 5 minutes.
+Add the chopped chillies and tomatoes, followed by turmeric, coriander and chilli powder and stir well.
+Add 50ml of water and cook for 5 minutes

-Cut the chicken into small chunks and add to the pan.
-Cook for 15 minutes, stirring occasionally.
-Add a splash of water if required to stop it from sticking.
-Bring a saucepan of water to the boil.
-Drain the rice and add it to the pan.
+Add the chicken breast pieces to the pan and cook for 15 minutes, stirring occasionally.
+Add a splash more water, if needed to stop it sticking.
+While the chicken is cooking, drain the rice using the sieve.
+Bring a saucepan of water to the boil, then add the drained rice.
 Cover and simmer for 10 minutes.

 The rice is the main source of carbohydrate in this dish and the values have been provided for those who have trained in insulin adjustment.